xubingyue/avocadodb/Documentation/Books/HTTP/Edge/WorkingWithEdges.md

 Working with Edges using REST
 =============================

-This is documentation to ArangoDB's
+This is documentation to AvocadoDB's
 [REST interface for edges](../../Manual/Graphs/Edges/index.html).

 Edges are documents with two additional attributes: *_from* and *_to*.